danobi/dxuuu.xyz/src/libbpf-rs.md

 If you want to skip ahead and browse the unabridged example, look [here][8].

 BPF skeletons started out as an alternative interface to libbpf.
 Its goal was to simplify and reduce boilerplate when developing BPF applications.
-In fact, it was so successful that it's now the recommended interface.
+It ended up being so successful that it's now the recommended interface.
 Naturally, libbpf-rs supports Rust BPF skeletons.

-Given a BPF object file (eg `myobj.bpf.o`), `cargo libbpf gen` can generate a Rust skeleton for your object file.
+Given BPF object files (eg `myobj.bpf.o`), `cargo libbpf gen` can generate Rust skeletons for your object files.
 Consider [runqslower][7]: a prototypical BPF application. `runqslower` shows high latency scheduling times between tasks being ready to run and them running on CPU after that.
 Below is an abridged copy of `runqslower.bpf.c` (the BPF program bits):